malcolmc10/NowReadThis/README.md

 # MVP:
 1. It will include a drop down menu that will allow the user to select a genre and an input for a user to search for something specifc.
-2. Once the search is complete the search will show 4 selections along with its Title, Author, and small description.
+2. Once the search is complete the search will show 4 selections along with its Title and Author.
 3. If the user is not satisfied with the selections, they will be able to refresh the search with it showing 4 new selections.